 PhD Engineering, Adv Dip Business Management, Cert IV TAE, Cert IV TESOL

 Rana was first involved in Banksia Gardens as a volunteer tutor, soon becoming a Project Coordinator in the Community Development Department.
-Working at Banksia Gardens has allowed Rana to pursue her passion in the education and teaching field, demonstrated through her role as an adult trainer and extensive experience, which led her to her current role as ACFE Training Manager.
-Rana enjoys the friendly, supportive and team spirit that shines at Banksia Gardens, and is looking forwards to future development both personally and professionally through her career.
+Working at Banksia Gardens has allowed Rana to pursue her passion in the education and teaching field, demonstrated through her role as an adult education trainer and extensive experience, which led her to her current role.
+Rana enjoys the friendly, supportive and team spirit that shines at Banksia Gardens, and is looking forward to future developments, both personally and professionally through her career.

 BA Creative Arts, MA Education (Applied Theatre)